-If you want to day trade for a living, then you need to start with the right mindset and dedicate massive time and effort to your trading education.
-I want you to get started the right way, so read this first.
+If you want to become a successful day trader, you need to start with the right mindset.
+You need to dedicate time, discipline, and effort to your trading, starting with your trading education.
+Ready to get started the smart way?
+You’re in the right place.

 Table of Contents